Free, informative and entertaining are three words that aptly describe the Forever Young 50+ Lifestyle and Retirement Show

 Back for the 20th time, the twice-annual show presented by Forever Young newsmagazine welcomes the first 750 visitors with loot bags packed with information provided by businesses not able to attend.

 The extensive list of exhibitors features everything for seniors including retirement residences, financial experts, health practitioners and tour operators.
 The Forever Young 50+ Lifestyle and Retirement Show also features retailers and community groups that offer opportunities for fun and outlets for various talents and interests.

 Exhibitors are eager to speak to the attendees about their business and some will be offering giveaways.
 Be sure to visit Forever Young’s booth to get a ticket for a chance to win one of the many door prizes that will be given away throughout the day.

 The afternoon also will feature the sounds of The Toronto All Star Big Band, back by popular demand to perform a one-hour set beginning at 3 p.m.
+We are calling it the show after the show.
 The talented young musicians perform music from the golden age of big bands (1930 to 1950) throughout Ontario and the United States.
 The band engages in cultural nostalgia with excellent programming and choreography.

 To be part of the show or for more information call 905-842-6591 or 1-800-693-7986 ext.
 740698 (Nancy) or 740669 (Bill).